Skip to main content

 • Executables (.exe, .dmg, .dll, etc.) are blocked

-• The task gets its own isolated branch created from the source branch you choose
+• The task gets its own isolated branch created from your chosen remote base branch

-• If your workspace has tracked branch images, tasks launched from those branches use the pre-built environment for faster startup
+• If your workspace has tracked branch images, tasks launched from those branches use pre-built environments for faster startup

 Task options